klaviyo/klaviyo-react-native-sdk/Troubeshooting.md

 2. If the command `pod install` is outputting version mismatch errors for `KlaviyoSwift`, please run `pod update KlaviyoSwift` as indicated in the error message to update your local pods spec repo.

-## Android Troubleshooting

-1. We have seen projects, particularly on react-native versions `0.72.x` and `0.71.x`, that required a `minSdkVersion` of `24`, despite the Klaviyo Android SDK supporting API 23+.
-If you encounter this, please file an issue in our repository and provide version numbers of your react-native dependencies.